tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 .. note::
    Depending on your performance and accuracy requirements, you might want to consider other propagator and integrator combinations.
    Tudat(Py) offers a variety of other integrators, such as higher-order multi-stage and extrapolation integrators, as well as different propagators, such as the Encke, Keplerian, Modified-Equinoctial, and Unified State Model propagators.
-   For more information, have a look at :ref:`integrator_setup` and the `API documentation on propagators <https://py.api.tudat.space/en/latest/propagator.html>`_.
+   For more information, have a look at :ref:`integrator_setup` and the :doc:`API documentation on propagators <propagator>`.

 We are not only interested in the final state of our satellite, but also the evolution of its ground track over time.
 To retrieve this information, Tudat(Py) uses so-called dependent variables, which store information about the conditions of the system during each step of the integration, in addition to the propagated state itself.